bee0511/DNA-Encryption/README.md

 4. The encrypted result and its key would be saved into `cipher/Cipher.txt` and `key/Key.txt`
 5. If you want to decrypt the file with the key, you can also use `python main.py` to decrypt it.

->**Note:** Decrypting an image will result in a grayscale image as full-color decryption is not implemented for efficiency reasons.